 What does it involve?

-Seq&Treat aims to generate clinical evidence to support WHO global guidance for the use of targeted NGS for DR-TB diagnosis so that patients can be linked to the most appropriate care as fast as possible.
-In addition, it will establish a WHO global clinical knowledgebase, evaluate proof-of-principle delivery models for integrating targeted NGS into existing diagnostic work streams, and facilitate inclusion of recommended NGS solutions into global procurement mechanisms and adoption by low- and middle-income countries.
+Seq&Treat aims to generate clinical evidence to support WHO global guidance on the use of targeted NGS for DR-TB diagnosis so that patients can be linked to the most appropriate care as fast as possible.
+In addition, it establishes a WHO global clinical knowledgebase, evaluates proof-of-principle delivery models for integrating targeted NGS into existing diagnostic work streams, and facilitates inclusion of recommended NGS solutions into global procurement mechanisms and adoption by low- and middle-income countries.

 What do we expect to achieve?